-Subsurface Utility Engineering (S.U.E.) involves trained professionals who use state of the art equipment and technology including ground penetrating radar and electromagnetic equipment, to non-destructively locate and map the existing underground infrastructure.
-Information gathered on the subsurface utilities located (utility nature, depth, location, orientation, material and dimensions) during the initial field survey phase are recorded and accurately georeferenced using GPS and total station data capture.
+Subsurface Utility Engineering (S.U.E.) involves trained professionals who use state of the art equipment and technology including ground penetrating radar (GPR) and electromagnetic equipment, to locate and map the existing underground infrastructure.
+Information gathered on the subsurface utilities located (utility nature, depth, location, orientation, material and dimensions) during the field survey are recorded and accurately georeferenced using survey grade GPS and total station.

 Whether the work involves trenching, excavating, or drilling, implementing SUE is key to ensure the successful outcome of a project in relation to the management of risks associated with the underground utility infrastructure.
-The locate work performed by our technicians is governed by a set of industry guidelines and standards that provides a benchmark to show the integrity and quality of utility data collected.
+The locate work performed by our technicians is governed by the ASCE 38-02 standards that provides a benchmark to show the integrity and quality of utility data collected.

 The advantages of Subsurface Utility Engineering are HUGE in the construction industry.
 Having this valuable information on demand is critical for the pre-design phase of any project involving ground disturbance.
 Not only does it aid in project safety by avoiding risk resulting from damaged underground utilities, it also mitigates costs associated with utility repair, unanticipated development redesign, project delays, and various other unforeseen conflicts.

 To help with building SUE RFPs/tenders and selecting the right package for you the ASCE has created a guide: “Subsurface Utility Engineering for Municipalities: Prequalification Criteria and Scope of Work Guide“.